chikamichi/jquery.circular/README.md

 }
 ```

-All callbacks take an optionnal last argument which is the jQuery matcher you
+All callbacks take an optional last argument, which is the jQuery matcher you
-are binding to (`$(this)` that is), which may come in handy if you change the
+are binding to (`$(this)`, that is).
+This may come in handy if you change the
-callback's scope.
-For the sake of simplicity, this argument is not shown in the
+callback's scope, for whatever reason.
+For the sake of simplicity, this last
-code examples below.
+argument is not shown in the code examples below.

 ### circular:init